 California, on the other hand, has the highest initial car cost.
 California has an extremely high cost of living, and used car sales are much lower than in the rest of the country.
 As a result, their prices are significantly higher, and competition is strong.

-Best states for unexpected fees
+Best states for unexpected fees in USA

 If you’re concerned about unexpected fees, Oregon is a great place to buy a car.
 According to The Balance, initial car-buying costs are often less than $150, which is a fraction of what is paid in other jurisdictions.
 Alaska and New Hampshire are two other fee-friendly states.
 They usually do not charge more than $360.